dhanielcodes/vue-nav-ui/README.md

       navBorderRadius: "30px", /* BORDER RADIUS OF YOUR NAV */
       linkFont: "poppins", /* FONT FAMILY OF YOUR NAV */
-      linkColor: "black", /* FONT COLOR OF YOUR NAV */ });
+      linkColor: "black", /* FONT COLOR OF YOUR NAV */
+      responsivePosition: "top or bottom", /* FOR CHANGING THE POSITION OF YOUR NAV WHEN RESPONSIVE.
+BOTTOM or TOP | The only two options */
+    });

      /* FOR NAV BUTTON CONFIGURATION */